 Since the virus is primarily transmitted person-to-person, the best thing you can do is practice social distancing and frequent cleaning of your hands.

 For exactly the same reason as above, cold weather and snow have little to no impact on SARS-CoV-2 transmission.
-As the virus requires human beings to propagate, and we are endothermic, your body stays at between 36.5 and 37 degrees centigrade regardless of the external temperature.
+As the virus requires human beings to propagate, and we are endothermic, your body stays at between 97.7 and 98.6 degrees Fahrenheit (36.5 and 37 degrees Celsius) regardless of the external temperature.

 3. Packages from China can infect you

-This is yet another common myth about the Coronavirus (SARS-CoV-2).
-While the virus can survive on surfaces for several days, you are still safe to receive post and packages from China.
+Another common myth about the Coronavirus (SARS-CoV-2) is that packages imported from China can expose you to COVID-19.
+While the virus can survive on surfaces for several days, you are still safe to receive packages from China.

-In fact, the World Health Organization has studied this exact issue from post received from China and has concluded that they pose no risk whatsoever.
+In fact, the World Health Organization has studied this exact issue from mail received from China and has concluded that it poses no risk whatsoever.
+In fact, international shipments are usually subject to very strict biohazard controls prior to release from shippers.

 4. Garlic and vitamin C can help protect from the virus

-While it might certainly put off the odd passing vampire, eating garlic will not stave off the virus.
+While it might certainly put off the odd passing vampire, eating garlic will not keep things like a virus at bay.
 There is currently no evidence that eating garlic offers any benefits against the virus, according to the WHO.

 Since we are on the subject of diet, the same is true for vitamin C supplements.
 While they also offer some great health benefits in general, they will not decrease your likelihood of contracting the virus.

-Interesting fact though about vitamin C -- it is actually nearly impossible to overdose on it!
-Don't take that as a challenge though, please.
+Interesting fact though about vitamin C — it is actually very difficult to overdose on it as it is water soluble and as such, can be expelled by urination.
+However, please don't take that as a challenge!

 5. The Coronavirus (SARS-CoV-2) will mutate and become airborne